Performance

 Canadian Performance Art Legends

 Since 2000, FADO has been celebrating Canada’s senior performance artists with this multi-faceted series.
 Featured artists are asked to create a major new work, which is followed by a (text and video) publication documenting the artist’s history in performance.
-The series curator and publication editor is Paul Couillard.
+The series was curated and edited by Paul Couillard.

 Canadian Performance Art Legends has honoured: